- Professor of Writing Studies; Faculty Director

 - Girvetz 1316

-Madeleine Sorapure is the Director of the Writing Program and co-director of the Multimedia Communication track of the Professional Writing Minor.
-She teaches Multimedia Writing, Document Design and Production, Digital Portfolio, and Digital Storytelling.
-She is the author of articles on multimodal composing, pedagogy, and technology published in Kairos, Computers and Composition, and elsewhere.
+Madeleine Sorapure teaches Multimedia Writing, Document Design and Production, Digital Portfolio, and Digital Storytelling.
+She is co-director of the Multimedia Communication track of the Professional Writing Minor and author of articles on the rhetoric of data visualization, multimodal composing, pedagogy, and technology published in Kairos, Computers and Composition, and elsewhere.